Routing Number : 311376753

 Make Room for Healthy Spending

-Don’t worry.
-Our list of suggestions isn’t solely based on restraint.
+Don’t worry—our list of suggestions isn’t solely based on restraint.
 You should absolutely reward yourself with healthy spending, as this practice will make certain buying temptations less appealing.
 You may not want to go on that upcoming shopping spree if you’ve recently rewarded yourself with a new pair of shoes that you can afford from proper financial management.

 A person can foster responsible spending by budgeting a certain amount of weekly or monthly money to spend on going out, retail items, and other things that tempt us to hand over our money.